Spydr06/CSpydr/README.md

 *I will write a proper documentation in the future.*

+## Editor support

+CSpydr currently only supports Visual Studio Code, since thats the code editor I personally use for developing.
+I will add support for other editors later on.

+Check out the Visual Studio Code extension [here](https://github.com/spydr06/cspydr-vscode-extension).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.